Fit4CAD: A point cloud benchmark for fitting simple geometric primitives in CAD objects: The benchmark

 \begin{itemize} \item \emph{Mean Fitting Error} (MFE):

 where $d$ is the Euclidean distance, and $l$ is the diagonal of the minimum bounding box containing $\mathscr{P}_S$.

 \item \emph{Directed Hausdorff distance}: with $d$ the Euclidean distance.
-In order to take into account the dimension of a primitive, we normalize the measure with respect to the diagonal $l$ of the minimum bounding box containing $\mathscr{P}_S$. \end{itemize} The fitting accuracy for the implicit representation is evaluated by the following measure: \begin{itemize} \item \emph{Coefficient distance}:
+To make the measure independent from the primitive size, we normalize it with respect to the diagonal $l$ of the minimum bounding box containing $\mathscr{P}_S$. \end{itemize} The fitting accuracy for the implicit representation is evaluated by the following measure: \begin{itemize} \item \emph{Coefficient distance}:

 where $\mathbf{v}$ and $\mathbf{v'}$ are the coefficient vectors for the implicit representations of the primitives $\mathscr{P}_S$ and $\mathscr{P}_B$, respectively, and where $\|\cdot\|_1$ is the well-known $\ell^1$ norm.
-In order to make this measure consistent, we assume the coefficient vectors to be normalized, and the first nonzero entry to be positive (where the ordering is the one provided in \ref{sec:impl_rep}). \end{itemize}
+In order to make this measure consistent, we assume the coefficient vectors to be normalized, and the first nonzero entry to be positive (where the ordering is the one provided in \ref{sec:impl_rep}).